 On each health provider or test include at minimum: (At top the list is more detailed by SSI)

 1. Date first seen and date last seen.

 2. Doctor and facility name, address and phone number.

 Bring copies of IEP, psychological evaluation, medical documents that support disability determination, and other documents supporting disability.
 They can make copies of it or you can provide them a copy.

 The processor will ask if the person requesting SSI is paying rent already or owes money for paying rent.
 However, the processor told us that a rental agreement would have to be supplied after my son was receiving money to be able to pay rent.
-Once SSI was approved then I could send in a rental agreement (room and board) to have the check amount recalculated.

-At anytime the living situation changes, that information must be sent in.
+Anytime the living situation changes, that information must be sent in.

 For those in Gwinnett County, it is best to go to Winder SSI office or one that is not busy in a remote area.
 Norcross is very difficult to get parking and a very long line of people.
 This is a federal program so it is not county specific.

 SSI does birthdate by month.
 Corey’s 10/10 birthdate was processed as 11/1.
 I went in on 10/13 and they held his information till 11/1 to process so he wasn’t “under” 18.
-If you go before age 18 the requestor’s parents income will be included in the decision.
+If you go before age 18 the requestor’s parent’s income will be included in the decision.
 If you go after 18 it will not be included.

 SSI approval can take 4-6 weeks to process.
 However, from the Winder office 3 of us received approval within 2 weeks.
 The first check arrived 12/1 for Corey who was processed on 11/1.